On the first order theory of plactic monoids: The case

-\begin{thrm} $P_2$ has decidable first order theory \end{thrm} \begin{proof} Since $\phi$ above is an interpretation of $P_2$ in $(\mathbb{Z},0,1,+,-,\leq)$, every first order formula of $P_2$ is interpreted as a first order formula of Presburger arithmetic, which is decidable by \ref{Presburger}. \end{proof} Note that this argument is closely related to the proof that the bicyclic monoid $B = \langle a,b\ |\ ba = \varepsilon\rangle$ has decidable first order theory (see section 2.4 of \cite{diekert2008}).
-Indeed, the map $\psi:P_2 \to B$ sending 1 to $a$, 2 to $b$, and $t$ to $\varepsilon$ is a monoid homomorphism, and $\psi\circ\phi:S \to B$ is an interpretation of the bicyclic monoid in Presburger arithmetic.
+\begin{thrm} $P_2$ has decidable first order theory \end{thrm} \begin{proof} Since $\phi$ above is an interpretation of $P_2$ in $(\mathbb{Z},0,1,+,-,\leq)$, every first order formula of $P_2$ is interpreted as a first order formula of Presburger arithmetic, which is decidable by lemma \ref{Presburger}. \end{proof} Note that this argument is closely related to the proof that the bicyclic monoid $B = \langle a,b\ |\ ba = \varepsilon\rangle$ has decidable first order theory (see section 2.4 of \cite{diekert2008}).
+Indeed, the map $\psi:P_2 \to B$ sending 1 to $a$, 2 to $b$, and $t$ to $\varepsilon$ is a monoid homomorphism, and $\psi\circ\phi:S \to B$ is an interpretation of the bicyclic monoid in Presburger arithmetic, in the sense of surjections.